 Can You Lose Weight Drinking Horchata?

-Since horchata is so rich in high-calorie ingredients, can you really lose weight while drinking it?
+Given that horchata is rich in high-calorie ingredients, it’s challenging to lose weight while consuming it.

 Burn more calories than you consume – that’s the basic rule of weight loss.
 The calories in horchata vary according to region, recipe, and even personal preference, but it’s not a low-calorie drink in any case.
 So, you can lose weight while drinking horchata, but you have to drink it in moderation.